finbourne/drive-sdk-csharp/sdk/docs/FilesApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new FilesApi(config);
-            var id = id_example;  // string | Identifier of the file to be updated var updateFile = new UpdateFile(); // UpdateFile | Update to be applied to file
+            var id = "id_example";  // string | Identifier of the file to be updated var updateFile = new UpdateFile(); // UpdateFile | Update to be applied to file

             try